Cade Cunningham: Recruiting

 Cunningham emerged as a top-25 recruit in the 2020 class at the end of his sophomore season at Bowie.
 He was a consensus five-star recruit and one of the best players in his class.
-Cunningham received offers from top NCAA Division I programs, including Duke, Kentucky, and North Carolina, but many analysts viewed Oklahoma State as his likely destination after the program hired his brother Cannen as an assistant coach.
-On November 5, 2019, Cunningham announced his commitment to Oklahoma State.
+Cunningham received offers from top NCAA Division I programs including Duke, Kentucky, and North Carolina, but many analysts viewed Oklahoma State as his likely destination after the program hired his brother Cannen as an assistant coach.
+On November 5, 2019, Cade Cunningham announced his commitment to Oklahoma State.
 He became the highest-ranked committed recruit in program history and the first five-star recruit to join Oklahoma State since Marcus Smart in 2012.
 In June 2020, the NCAA imposed a postseason ban on Oklahoma State.
 Cunningham announced on June 22 that he would still play for the team.

 College career

 In his college debut for Oklahoma State on November 25, 2020, Cunningham recorded 21 points and 10 rebounds in a 75–68 win over UT Arlington.
 On December 8, he scored 29 points, including 13 in the final 91 seconds, in an 83–78 victory over Oral Roberts.
 On December 12, Cunningham made a game-winning three-pointer with 11 seconds remaining to help defeat Wichita State 67–64.
 On February 27, 2021, he posted a career-high 40 points and 11 rebounds in a 94–90 overtime win against Oklahoma.
 The performance helped him earn Oscar Robertson National Player of the Week honors.
 Cunningham posted 25 points, eight rebounds, and five assists in an 83–74 upset win against top-seeded Baylor in the Big 12 tournament semifinals on March 12, 2021.
 As a freshman, he averaged 20.1 points, 6.2 rebounds, 3.5 assists, and 1.6 steals per game.

 After his freshman season, Cunningham was recognized as a consensus first-team All-American.
 He was the first Oklahoma State player to earn the distinction since Bob Kurland (1944–46).
 He became the fourth player to win Big 12 Player of the Year and Big 12 Freshman of the Year in the same season, joining Marcus Smart, Kevin Durant, and Michael Beasley.
 He was unanimously selected to the first-team All-Big 12, the All-Freshman Team, and the All-Newcomer Team.
 Cunningham received major NCAA Division I freshman of the year honors, among them the Wayman Tisdale Award, Sporting News Freshman of the Year, and National Association of Basketball Coaches Freshman of the Year.

 On April 1, 2021, Cunningham announced that he would enter the 2021 NBA draft and forgo his remaining college eligibility.
 Analysts regarded him as the consensus number one pick in the draft.